- 1 Nam June Paik’s TV Buddha

 This installation highlights the difference between East vs. West and pits modern or futuristic elements vs. historical.
 It also encompasses other themes such as the hold of screens on society and displaying issues such as religion and history on screens.
-Paik succeeded in the juxtaposition of modernization and emerging technologies with religious and historical themes in his society and encoded these messages in the form of images into the installation.
+Paik succeeded in juxtaposing modernization and emerging technologies with religious and historical themes in his society and encoded these messages in the form of images into the installation.

 Vanity of modern times & constant surveillance

-The installation also conveys the vanity of modern times with the Buddha contemplating and absorbed in his own image like the society’s self-absorption, something that is driven by the media and technology.
+The installation also conveys the vanity of modern times with the Buddha contemplating and absorbed in his own image like society’s self-absorption, which is driven by the media and technology.
 Another message that the installation conveys is that of surveillance.
 With the Buddha watching himself and the audience viewing the art installation, Paik shows the constant surveillance fueled by technology and the media.
-Therefore, he succeeded in using art as a code to convey certain messages to audiences.
+Therefore, he succeeded in using art as a code to convey specific messages to audiences.

 The role of the viewer

 The artwork and the visual symbols therein are Paik’s transmission.
-The audience viewing this act as translators by decoding these visual symbols and images in the art form and analyzing their meaning based on their own experiences.
-Therefore, he ensured that the transmission is ambiguous such that different interpretations and cultural inferences can be translated to shape a better understanding of the society then and now.
+The audience viewing this acts as translators by decoding these visual symbols and images in the art form and analyzing their meaning based on their own experiences.
+Therefore, he ensured that the transmission is ambiguous such that different interpretations and cultural inferences can be translated to shape a better understanding of society then and now.